MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues-installation.md

 # Known issues and errors during an AKS on Azure Stack HCI installation

 This article describes known issues and errors you may encounter when running an installation of AKS on Azure Stack HCI.
+You can also review known issues with [Windows Admin Center](known-issues-windows-admin-center.md) and when [upgrading](known-issues-upgrade.md).

 ## Install-AksHci failed on a multi-node installation with the error _Nodes have not reached active state_